JapanOfficial Name: Japan

 Please note that many of the coastal areas in the Fukushima, Iwate, and Miyagi Prefectures affected by the earthquake/tsunami/nuclear disaster in 2011 are still undergoing significant reconstruction.
 If you wish to travel to these areas, you should exercise caution as you may experience disruption in travel or infrastructure.
 We recommend that you contact local authorities, or travel/accommodation service providers in advance.

 LGBT RIGHTS: There are no legal restrictions on same-sex sexual relations or the organization of LGBT events in Japan.
 While in recent years, open members of Japan's LGBT community have made social strides including winning elections to public office, LGBT activists warned that Japan remains an unwelcome place for sexual minorities.
-Japanese scholars have described Japan as being on the whole " more tolerant of sexual minorities than other countries in Asia," but that same-sex sexual behavior remains stigmatized in Japanese society.
+Japanese scholars have described Japan as being on the whole " more tolerant of sexual minorities than other countries in Asia," but they say that same-sex sexual behavior remains stigmatized in Japanese society.
 While overt violence against members of the LGBT community is rare, scholars note that many LGBT Japanese opt to remain anonymous to avoid bullying, harassment, or professional repercussions, resulting in social isolation.
-For more detailed information about LGBT rights in Japan, you may review the State Department’s Country Reports on Human Rights Practices for 2012.
+For more detailed information about LGBT rights in Japan, you may review the State Department’s Country Reports on Human Rights Practices.
 For further information on Lesbian, Gay, Bisexual and Transgender (LGBT) travel, please read our LGBT Travel Information page.

 ACCESSIBILITY: While in Japan, individuals with disabilities may find accessibility and accommodation very different from what they are in the United States.
 Although Japan’s accessibility laws mandate that new construction projects for public use include provisions for persons with disabilities, older buildings are not likely to have been retrofitted for accessibility.
 At major train stations, airports, and hotels, travelers with disabilities should encounter few accessibility problems.
 Accessibility at other public facilities continues to improve through the installation of elevators and wheelchair ramps.
 However, travelers should note that many smaller stations are inaccessible to those who cannot climb stairs.
 Most major urban hotels have wheelchair accessible rooms, while smaller “business hotels” and traditional Japanese-style inns may not accommodate wheelchair users.